Skip to main content

 I've planned 0.3 vacation days.
 Isn't that a mistake?

-No, this often happens when vacation is planned during the transition period from 9/1–12/31.
-If you have earned an uneven number of vacation days and have 0.3 days left.
+No, this situation often occurs when vacation is planned during the transition period from 1/9-31/12.
+If you have earned an uneven number of vacation days and have 0.3 vacation left.
 When you book days in the transition period, the system will first book the old 0.3 days and then supplement with 0.7 new days.
 This way, you don't lose the 0.3 vacation days you have left.

-Why does "Available" show the same number for two or more months in the calendar statistics, while "Earned" increases each month?
+Why does "Available" show the same number for 2 or more months in the calendar statistics, but "Earned" increases each month?

 “Available” shows how many vacation days the employee can register in a given month, without exceeding the total number of vacation days earned during the entire vacation year.